Thermo Fisher Sci (TMO) Dividend Report

 Thermo Fisher’s balance sheet tells the story of a company that knows how to scale while keeping its financial house in order.
 As of the latest full year, total assets clock in just over $97 billion, showing a mild dip from the prior year but essentially steady over the past few cycles.
 That stability extends to liabilities too, which have decreased from over $54 billion in 2021 to about $47.6 billion now.
 Equity, meanwhile, continues to build, climbing to $49.7 billion from $40.9 billion three years ago.
 That kind of equity growth without wild asset swings shows a company that’s stacking strength, not just padding headlines.

-Digging into the details, yes, Thermo Fisher’s tangible book value remains negative at nearly -$11.8 billion, but let’s not clutch our pearls just yet—that’s mostly the result of good ol’ fashioned intangible-heavy acquisitions.
+Digging into the details, yes, Thermo Fisher’s tangible book value remains negative at nearly -$11.8 billion, but let’s not clutch our pearls just yet — that’s mostly the result of good ol’ fashioned intangible-heavy acquisitions.
 When your business lives in scientific innovation and intellectual property, intangible assets are part of the package.
 Total debt has come down from 2021’s nearly $35 billion to around $31.3 billion, and with over $8.8 billion in working capital and a healthy interest coverage ratio, there’s no panic button in sight.
 The steady uptick in share repurchases, reflected in the shrinking count of ordinary shares and growing treasury shares, quietly adds shareholder value without fanfare.
-In short, the balance sheet might not win awards for minimalist elegance, but it’s the kind of sturdy, well-managed setup that supports long-term compounding.
+The balance sheet might not win awards for minimalist elegance, but it’s the kind of sturdy, well-managed setup that supports long-term compounding.

 Cash Flow Statement